mees/GestureRecognizer/README.txt

 viewpoint feature histogram (VFH) descriptors by Radu B. Rusu, which can be found under the following link http://pointclouds.org/documentation/tutorials/vfh_recognition.php#vfh-recognition

-We also rely on Garratt Gallagher's hand detection ros package for the segmenation.
+We also rely on Garratt Gallagher's hand detection ros package for the segmentation.
 See the following link for installation http://www.ros.org/wiki/mit-ros-pkg/KinectDemos/HandDetection

 Used tools: